TomasKrusinskas/LocationFinder/README.md

 LocationFinder

-Match point-locations to polygonal regions and output which locations fall into each region as JSON.
+Match point‐locations to polygonal regions and output which locations fall into each region as JSON.

 Prerequisites
 Scala CLI (for Scala 3 support and dependency management)

 Git (to clone the repository)

 Project Structure

-The layout of this repository is shown below:
+pgsql
+Copy
+Edit
 LocationFinder/
 ├── build.sc               # Scala CLI build configuration
 ├── src/                   # Application source files
 │   ├── GeoMatcherApp.scala
 │   ├── models/